Opuntia aciculata is a highly ornamental cactus, often grown in gardens for its attractive flowers and pads.

 Watering: From spring to fall, water moderately and let the soil dry out completely before watering again.
 In most areas, rainfall will be enough for established plants.
 If potted, never let the container sit in water.
 During the winter, suspend the watering.

 Fertilizing: Opuntia aciculata does not need fertilizer when planted in the ground.
-However, it will benefit from fertilization during the growing season if grown in a container.
+However, it will benefit from fertilizing during the growing season when grown in a container.
 Apply a water-soluble fertilizer.
 Suspend feeding during the winter when the plant goes dormant.

 Repotting: Repot only when the cactus becomes potbound or is too large and unstable in its container.
 Choose a slightly larger container with drainage holes at the bottom.
 The best time for repotting is late winter or early spring.

 Propagation: You can propagate Opuntia aciculata by stem segments or seeds.
 The easiest method is by stem segments, which yields faster results.
-For best results, take stem segments in early summer and sow the seeds in late spring.
+Take stem segments in early summer for best results, and sow the seeds in late spring.

 Learn more at How to Grow and Care for Opuntia.